 Think About It:

-Successful advocacy requires ALL parties to the problem come to the table to
+Successful advocacy requires ALL parties to the problem come to the table or there will be no resolution.

 AMONG THE RESOURCES RESEARCHED, DRAFTED AND PUBLISHED BY THE ADVOCACY IN ACTION COALITION (AIAC) TASK FORCE: